MicrosoftDocs/defender-docs/articles/defender-for-cloud/remediate-server-secrets.md

 ---
-title: Remediate VM secrets security issues in Microsoft Defender for Cloud
+title: Remediate machine secrets in Microsoft Defender for Cloud
-description: Learn how to remediate VM secrets security issues in Microsoft Defender for Cloud. ms.topic: overview ms.date: 04/16/2024
+description: Learn how to remediate security issues with machine secrets in Microsoft Defender for Cloud. ms.topic: overview ms.date: 04/16/2024
 ---